hariso/take-home-assignments/otlp-log-processor-backend-go/README_SOLUTION.md

 ## Test app

 In the [`test_app`](/test_app) folder, there's a test application that can be used to test the counting service.
-To run it, execute `go run main.go`
+To run it, execute `go run main.go`.
+It runs a loop that emits records with a few random attributes.

 ## Observability

+The following is worth adding:

-1. More metrics can be added so that we can watch the number of log records received, per resource/scope.
+1. More metrics can be added so that we can watch the number and size of log records received, per resource/scope.
-2. Similarly, we should track the time needed to count records (per request/resource/scope).
+2. Time needed to count records (per request/resource/scope).
+3. A health check endpoint.

 ## Tests

 More tests should be added.
 Examples would be:

 1. More benchmark tests (e.g., tests with many requests).
+Tests should be added for both, `dash0LogsServiceServer` and the `counter` struct.
 2. More tests for the counter, printer, config.

 ## Shutdown/startup behavior

 This is about handling the counting service's shutdown and start-up, and how it affects counting logs.
-After the service starts, we may choose to continue counting or reset counts to zero.

-### Pros

-This service is responsible for counting records it received, not the records that were sent (for whatever reason).
-From the counting service's point of view, it would make sense to handle shutdown and startup behavior (by pausing counting when the service shuts down and resuming when it starts up).

-### Cons

-It might give the wrong impression that everything is OK.
-Let's assume the counting window is 10 seconds, and the service was down for 7 seconds.
-If we handle the shutdown, the counting service will show counts for the 3 seconds it was up.
-That might be a problem if the person using the counting service isn't aware of that.

-Even if that person is aware of that, the counts are partial, and hence do not provide the full picture.

-Summarizing everything, I'd rather not handle this behavior for now.
+Generally speaking, a service will want to save its progress when shutting down and resume it when starting up.
+When the logs' service shuts down, we can save the attribute value counts and resume counting when it starts up.

+In this particular case, that would mean that partial counts are shown to a user.
+That's not always desirable.
+In cases when it is possible to use partial counts, a user needs to be able to know that's the case.
+The logs counting service can do that (e.g., by printing "these counts might be partial", or setting a "partial" flag in the response).

+Not having any counts at all makes it very clear that something happened to the service.

+Summarizing everything: IMHO, it's better not show any partial counts, since more often than not, the user will want to see the full counts.